 by Karen Totino

-Karen Totino is the owner of Green Conscience Home and Garden, in Saratoga Springs, now carrying bedding accessories and dog beds made with wool sourced in New York state and cleaned with biodegradable soap.
+Karen Totino is the owner of Green Conscience Home & Garden, in Saratoga Springs, located at 33 Church St..
 For more information, call 518-306-5196 or visit Green-Conscience.com.